hillnl/hillnl.github.io/index.md

       url: "/portfolio/"
 excerpt: "My recommendations for where to travel and what to do while studying abroad."
 intro:
-- title: "My Home Bases"
+- excerpt: "My Home Bases"
 feature_row:
   - image_path: assets/img/Chulapas.jpg
     alt: "Madrid picture"